About the RN to bsn program

 Ready to apply

-Admissions to UF Online’s RN to BSN program is offered every spring.
+Admissions to UF Online’s RN to BSN program is offered every spring and fall.
 The application process for the RN to BSN track is as follows:

 Step 1: UF Online Application